day8/re-frame/docs/SubscriptionsCleanup.md

    {:style {:color (listen [:time-color])}}
    (listen [:time-str])])
 ```
-At the cost of your own function, `listen`, the code is slightly less noisy
+At the cost of your own function, `listen`, the code is now slightly less noisy
-AND there's less chance of forgetting an `@` (which can lead to odd problems).
+AND there's less chance of us forgetting an `@` (which can lead to odd problems).

 ### Say It Again

-If, in code review, you saw this view function:
+So, if, in code review, you saw this view function:
 ```clj
 (defn show-items
   []